DocumentationAPI Reference

 Notifications

-Notification events are sent to merchants via asynchronous HTTP POST requests in order to synchronize the merchant's payment information with Reach's information.
-Technical information around notification structure can be found in the Drop-in API Notifications Guide.
+Notification events are sent to merchants via asynchronous HTTP POST requests to synchronize the merchant's payment information with Reach's information.
+Technical information about the notification structure is available in the Drop-in API Notifications Guide.